 - moving into or out of a skilled nursing facility or long-term care hospital

 - reaching the end of a jail sentence

-Other situations can qualify a person to switch during an SEP.
-A person can contact Medicare if they are unsure whether or not they meet the criteria.
+A person can contact Medicare if they are unsure whether or not they meet the SEP criteria.

-The table below can help people work out whether or not they would benefit from switching to a Medigap plan.
+The information in the table below can help people work out whether or not they would benefit from switching to a Medigap plan.

 If an insurance company does sell them a Medigap policy, they may need to pay a higher monthly premium.

 |Fewer provider limitations: Medicare Advantage policies usually require a person to use in-network providers for care. |

 Having traditional Medicare with Medigap usually has fewer restrictions on the providers a person can visit.

 |Coverage: Medigap plans do not provide additional benefits that Medicare Advantage may, such as dental or vision care.|